-In 2013, Australia commenced a project with the relevant State jurisdictions to develop a methodology to obtain robust estimates of the total Australian recreational catch of SBT.
-This project is incorporating elements of previous surveys, including the TAS off-site and VIC on-site surveys that are mentioned above.
-The project reviewed potential methodologies, conducted initial survey design work and tested on-site surveys in SA locations, from January to August 2014.
+In 2013, Australia commenced a project with the relevant State jurisdictions to develop a methodology to obtain robust estimates of the total Australian recreational catch of SBT (Moore et al. 2015).
+The project incorporated elements of previous surveys, including the TAS off-site and VIC on-site surveys mentioned above.
+The project reviewed potential methodologies, conducted initial survey design work and tested on-site surveys in SA locations, from January to

+August 2014.
 Given the different characteristics of the recreational effort in different regions, options for regularly estimating the national recreational catch of SBT are likely to combine targeted SBT surveys (both on- and off-site methods), charter boat logbooks and data collection from fishing tournaments.
-The project is due to conclude in September 2015.
+Options for the implementation of these methods are being considered.